AI-Driven Mobility Management for High-Speed Railway Communications: Compressed Measurements and Proactive Handover: AI-Based Compressed Multi-Beam Measurement for HSR Communications

-Now, we compare the performance of AI-based spatial-temporal beam prediction methods, whose structures are shown in in Fig. \ref{Intra_cell_model}.
-The AI-based methods in Fig. \ref{Intra_cell_model}(a) \cite{lim2021deep} and Fig. \ref{Intra_cell_model}(b) \cite{chen2023active} employ the traditional LSTM and CNN architecture, respectively, to predict the high-resolution beams.
-Compared with the CSAI in Fig. \ref{Intra_cell_model}(d), the AI-based method in Fig. \ref{Intra_cell_model}(c) \cite{echigo2021deep} has the same network structure except for the beam measurement module.
-In the experiments, we consider the UMa scenario for outdoor 30 GHz mmWave communications, while the UE follows a straight-line trajectory which aligns with the HSR scenario.
+Now, we compare the performance of AI-based spatial-temporal beam prediction methods, whose structures are shown in Fig. \ref{Intra_cell_model}.
+Figure \ref{Intra_cell_model}(a) \cite{lim2021deep} and Fig. \ref{Intra_cell_model}(b) \cite{chen2023active} employ the traditional LSTM for temporal modeling and CNN for spatial feature extraction, respectively, to predict the high-resolution beams.
+The CSAI model in Fig. \ref{Intra_cell_model}(d) and the AI-based method in Fig. \ref{Intra_cell_model}(c) \cite{echigo2021deep} share the same Conv-LSTM architecture which integrates convolutional operations into the LSTM framework to jointly capture the spatial and temporal features.
+The only distinction between the two lies in the design of the beam measurement module.
+In the experiments, the channel is generated using a system-level simulation platform which we build based on QuaDRiGa.
+We deploy 7 BSs, where each BS is equipped with three half-wavelength spaced uniform plane arrays (UPAs) with a sector orientation of 30, 150 and -90 degrees.
+We further consider the urban macro scenario for outdoor 30 GHz mmWave communications, while the UE follows a straight-line trajectory which aligns with the HSR scenario.
 Four distinct datasets, representing UE speeds of 60km/h, 120km/h, 350km/h and 500km/h, are utilized in the evaluation.
 These datasets comprise 40,000 training samples, 5,000 validation samples, and 5,000 test samples.
 The batch size is set to 256, and the training runs for a maximum of 800 epochs.
 The learning rate changes dynamically from $10^{-3}$ to $10^{-8}$, utilizing the adaptive moment estimation optimizer.
 We consider the prediction accuracy for the best beam with a compression ratio\footnote{The compression ratio is defined as the ratio of the number of input beam measurements to the number of all beam measurements.} of $\frac{1}{16}$.
-The simple non-AI approach straightforwardly uses the best one of the partially measured present beams as the prediction.
+The simple non-AI approach straightforwardly uses the best one out of the partially measured present beams as the prediction.
+For the three traditional AI-based beam prediction methods shown in Fig. \ref{Intra_cell_model}(a) (b) (c), the model's input uses equal interval sampling from predefined codebook to obtain beam measurement information with a compression ratio of $\frac{1}{16}$.
 As shown in Fig. \ref{intra_cell model performance}, the AI-based spatial-temporal beam prediction methods outperform significantly the traditional non-AI method.
-As the speed of the movement increases, all methods generally show an anticipated decrease in the prediction accuracy.
+As the speed of the movement increases, all methods generally show an anticipated degradation in the prediction accuracy.
 The CSAI demonstrates superior performance for all the cases.
 At the speed of 500km/h, the CSAI is still able to yield a prediction accuracy of 83.76\%.
+The network in Fig. \ref{Intra_cell_model}(a) requires 0.145M flops and 0.048M parameters, while the network in Fig. \ref{Intra_cell_model}(b) has 0.146M flops and 0.104M parameters.
+The Conv-LSTM network in Fig. \ref{Intra_cell_model}(c) demands 3.84M flops and 0.53M parameters.
+In comparison, the proposed CSAI model uses 3.88M flops and 0.136M parameters, showing that it achieves superior prediction performance with only a minimal increase in computational cost compared to the Conv-LSTM network, which uses a fixed down-sampling beam pattern approach.